rackerlabs/support-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

 ### Remove a brick

-Now, remove a brick from the volume.
+You can shrink volumes as needed while the cluster is online and available.
+Use the following command to remove a brick:

+    # gluster volume remove-brick <volName> <brickName> start

+Running `remove-brick` with the `start` option automatically triggers a rebalance operation to migrate data from the removed bricks to the rest of the volume.

 The following example removes brick 2:

-    root@web01:~# gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www
+    root@web01:~# gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www start
     Removing brick(s) can result in data loss.
 Do you want to Continue? (y/n) y volume remove-brick commit force: success

 This command tells GlusterFS that the `www` volume will now keep only 2 copies of each file.
-It prompts you that you might lose data.
+It warns you that you might lose data and prompts you to continue.

-If you were on a distributed volume, you would want to run the command as follows:
+If you want to remove a brick on a distributed volume, you should to run the following command instead:

-    root@web01:~# gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www start
+    root@web01:~# gluster volume remove-brick www 192.168.0.2:/srv/.bricks/www start

-Then, `watch` it until it finishes:
+You can view the status of the `remove-brick` operation by using the following command:

     root@web01:~# watch gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www status

-Running the command that way gives GlusterFS time to re-distribute the files around the bricks.

 ### Re-add a brick

-Re-adding a brick is not as straight forward as it could be, so this section explains how to do it.
+This section explains how to re-add a brick.

 Try adding web02 back into the volume, as follows:

-    root@web01:~# gluster volume add-brick www replica 3 192.168.0.2:/srv/.bricks/www
+    root@web02:~# gluster volume add-brick www replica 3 192.168.0.2:/srv/.bricks/www
     volume add-brick: failed:

 It failed.
-Why?
-Look at the logs on web02:
+Look at the logs on web02 to see why the command failed:

     root@web02:/srv/.bricks# tail /var/log/glusterfs/*log -f | grep E
     [2014-05-25 00:19:04.954410] I [input.c:36:cli_batch] 0-: Exiting with: 0